LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 Select the headphone jack by pressing F6 on the keyboard, increase the level just below red levels by pressing up.
 Press escape to exit.

-Also, for audio, on the Raspberry Pi OS panel, there is a speaker icon you can click or right click on to adjust some volume related things.
+Also, for audio, on the Raspberry Pi OS panel, there is a speaker icon you can left or right click on to adjust some volume related things.

 ## Playstation graphical improvements